King Don Come

-King Don Come is the fourth studio album by Nigerian singer and rapper D'banj.
+King Don Come is the fourth studio album by Nigerian recording artist D'banj.
 It was released on 25 August 2017 by DB Records and DKM Media and features guest appearances from Wande Coal, Gucci Mane, Harrysong, Phyno, Busiswa, Bucie and Kayswitch.
 The album was mainly produced by Cheekychizzy, along with additional production from Killertunes, Don Jazzy, Shizzi, Dr. Amir, Maleek Berry and Ploops.
 The album houses the singles, "Oliver Twist", "Emergency", "It's Not a Lie", "Be With You", and "El Chapo".
+A day after the album's release, King Don Come debuted at number one on the Nigeria iTunes Top Albums Chart.